Basis of Presentation of Interim Period Statements

 The Company classifies investments as available-for-sale.
 The Company’s investments are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of accumulated other comprehensive income (loss) in stockholders’ equity.
 Investments are recorded as current on the condensed consolidated balance sheets as the invested funds are available for current operations.
-Management considers available evidence in evaluating potential impairment of investments, including the duration and extent to which fair value is less than cost.
+Management considers available evidence in evaluating potential impairment of investments, including the extent to which fair value is less than cost and adverse conditions related to the security.
+In the event of a credit loss, an allowance would be recognized to the extent that the fair value of the security is less than the present value of the expected future cash flows.
 Realized gains and losses on sales of investments are included in investment income in our condensed consolidated statements of operations.
-In the event a loss is determined to be other-than-temporary, the loss will be recognized in the condensed consolidated statements of operations.

 Restricted cash and investments

 The Company holds restricted cash and investments primarily for the future payment of workers’ compensation claims.
 These investments are categorized as available-for-sale.
 They are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of accumulated other comprehensive income (loss) in stockholders’ equity.
 Restricted cash and investments are classified as current and noncurrent on the condensed consolidated balance sheets based on the nature of the restriction.
-Management considers available evidence in evaluating potential impairment of restricted investments, including the duration and extent to which fair value is less than cost.
+Management considers available evidence in evaluating potential impairment of restricted investments, including the extent to which fair value is less than cost and adverse conditions related to the security.
+In the event of a credit loss, an allowance would be recognized to the extent that the fair value of the security is less than the present value of the expected future cash flows.
 Realized gains and losses on sales of restricted investments are included in investment income in our condensed consolidated statements of operations.
-In the event a loss is determined to be other-than-temporary, the loss will be recognized in the condensed consolidated statements of operations.

 Restricted cash and investments also includes investments held as part of the Company’s deferred compensation plan.
-These investments are classified as trading securities and are recorded at fair value with unrealized gains and losses reported as a component of other income (expense), net.
+These investments are classified as trading securities and are recorded at fair value with unrealized gains and losses reported as a component of income (loss) from operations.

 Allowance for doubtful accounts

-The Company had an allowance for doubtful accounts of $774,000 and $533,000 at September 30, 2019 and December 31, 2018, respectively.
-We make estimates of the collectability of our accounts receivable for services provided to our customers.
+The Company had an allowance for doubtful accounts of $821,000 and $888,000 at June 30, 2020 and December 31, 2019, respectively.
+We make estimates of the collectability of our accounts receivable for services provided to our customers based on future expected credit losses.
 Management analyzes historical bad debts, customer concentrations, customer credit-worthiness, current economic trends and changes in customers’ payment trends when evaluating the adequacy of the allowance for doubtful accounts.
 If the financial condition of our customers deteriorates, resulting in an impairment of their ability to make payments, additional allowances may be required.